 Can also be plotted as the FamilySize effect for levels of cFrequency.
 Plotting and interpretation depends on research hypotheses.

-Building an interpretable model Data exploration Transformation Coding Centering Interactions and modeling of non-finearities Collinearity What is collinearity?
-Dealing with collinearity Model Evaluation Beavare overfitting
+Building an interpretable model Data exploration Transformation Coding Cactering Interactions and modeling of non-finearity Collinearity What is collinearity?
+Detecting collinearity Dealing with collinearity Beakare overfitting